All Episodes

 I mean, it was a popular hit called Oh Happy Day.

-And I'm sure this is one of the elements that the uh leftist entertainment people were offended by.
+And I'm sure this is one of the elements that the leftist entertainment people were offended by.

-And they're gonna let loose.
+And they're going to let loose.

 And so that's a taste of it.

-Edward Hawkins singers and oh happy.
+Edward Hawkins singers are no happy.

 Affiliate program directors will go nuts.

-He'll start shouting PPM to me and so forth, but uh at any rate, the song plays in the movie on the radio.
+But at any rate, the song plays in the movie on the radio.

-Somebody's got a little transistor radio sitting by, and and Diane Lane, the lead character plays Penny Chennery, Penny Tweety is the owner, owner of the horse and the horse farm, inherits the farm from her dad, and the song just happens to play.
+Penny Tweety is the owner of the horse and the horse farm, inherits the farm from her dad.

-That song, the Edwin Hawkins singers, inspired the Rush Hawkins singers many years later.
+That song, The Edwin Hawkins Singers, inspired the Rush Hawkins singers many years later.

 I think that was probably known by some of the leftist entertainment critics.